w3c/wcag-act-rules/_rules/ACT-R3.md

 ## Assumptions

-- The test assumes that audio is rendered in the `audio` element.
-Therefore this test checks exclusive audio content in the `audio` element.
-- The test assumes that video is rendered in the `video` element.
-Therefore this test checks exclusive video content in the `video` element.
-- This test states that the links or buttons for the mechanism to control the sound is one of the first five links or buttons on the web page.
+- This rule states that the links or buttons for the mechanism to control the sound is one of the first five links or buttons on the web page.
 This is more specific then the WCAG documentation.

 ## Test procedure

 ### Selector

-Select all elements that match the following XPATH selector(s):
+Select all elements that match the following CSS Selector:

-- `//*[self::audio` or
-- `self::video]`
+    audio[src], audio > source[src],
+    video[src], video > source[src]

 ### Step 1